Muhammad-Ashraf9/PD/Nodejs/Nodejs-Day4.md

 // ,studentController.getStudentById);//XXXXXXXXXXXXXXXX DONT USE IT XXXXXXXXXXXXXXXXX we need to add isAdminAndStudent middleware as (those isAdmin and isStudent will stop each other)
 ```

-> [!danger] edit the Error middleware to handle differnet status codes
+> [!danger] edit the Error middleware to handle different status codes

 ```js
 //app.js